Amalan-ConStat/My-Personal-Website/content/publication/Presidential_Election/index.md

 publication_types = ["9"]

 # Publication name and optional abbreviated version.
-publication = "*Extracting Sri Lankan Presidential Data from pdf Files.*" publication_short = "*Presidential Election*"
+publication = "*Extracting Sri Lankan Presidential Election Data from PDF Files.*" publication_short = "*Presidential Election*"

 # Abstract and optional shortened version.
-abstract = "."
+abstract = "Presidential Election Data of Sri Lanka has been in PDF files until this project was finished.
+While a Presidential Election is closeby it would be useful to have all the data regarding Presidential Elections from the beginning(1982).
+Over the seven elections we can thoroughly study how Sri Lankan community has voted based on political parties and interest.
+Further, this data could be used to the upcoming election as well.
+Future projects can be of similar idea while converting pdf files of Parliamentary and Local Elections to data-frames."

 #abstract_short = ""